open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * **discovering other agents and establishing their capabilities**
   * _describeAssistant_ - Ask an agent to return a list of manifests of their own capabilities.
   * _publishManifest_ - Return a list of manifests for the current assistant.
-  * _findAssistant_ - Ask an agent to recommend themself or another agent for a task.
+  * _getManifests_ - Ask an agent to recommend themself or another agent for a task.
-  * _proposeAssistant_ - Return a list of recommended agents for a task.
+  * _publishManfests_ - Return a list of recommended agents for a task.

 * **managing who has the conversational floor** (support for multi-party conversations and floor passing between agents)
   * _requestFloor_ - Used by a conversant to request the floor.